OnDataEngineering/OnDataEngineeringContent/_tech-categories/analytical-search.md

 draft-banner: true
 date: 2017-07-07 08:00
 ---
 Technologies for analytics over unstructured and semi-structured data based on search.
-Should be distributed and horizontally scaleable, support pre-defined and on-demand schemas, all standard search functionality plus analytics based on search including basic join functionality, aggregations, graph analytics and machine learning.
+Should be distributed and horizontally scalable, support pre-defined and on-demand schemas, all standard search functionality plus analytics based on search including basic join functionality, aggregations, graph analytics and machine learning.
 <!--more-->

 ## Primary Technologies